Mar 30, 2011

 The name of his little hole in the wall cafe says it all.

-Locals flock here in droves to savor Luigi's artistic cappuccino, but also for the kosher/parve breakfast pastries; for the pastrami sanwiches (yes–you read correctly, my American expat friends: PASTRAMI-stuffed pizza bianca), and Roscioli bakery products.
+Locals, tourists and students from nearby John Cabot University flock here in droves to savor Luigi's artistic cappuccino, but also for the kosher/parve breakfast pastries; for the pastrami sanwiches (yes–you read correctly, my American expat friends: pastrami-stuffed pizza bianca), and Roscioli bakery products.
 Besides superior quality ingredients and coffee beans, exemplary craftsmanship, and cordial service, prices are convenient too–considering the centro storico.
 In my neighborhood, at least, nobody sells cappuccino for €1.

-Before each Context foodie walk I lead in the area, I always stop by here to coat my upper lip with creamy coffee deliciousity.
+Before each food walk I lead in the area, I always stop by at Luigi's to coat my upper lip with creamy coffee deliciousity.
 Regardless of what time it is.

 Bar Del Cappuccino